perwendel/spark/README.md

 ---------------------------------

-Example showing a very simple (and stupid) autentication filter that is executed before all other resources:
+Example showing a very simple (and stupid) autentication filter that is executed before all other resources

 ```java
 import static spark.Spark.*;